nkrupen/gtfs-schedule-poster-a3-mapless/README.md

 ## Known Non-Critical Error in Colab

-You may see the following error after execution:
+You may see:

 ```text
 AttributeError: 'NoneType' object has no attribute 'kernel'
 ```

-Full traceback example:
+Example traceback:

 ```text
 Traceback (most recent call last):